Test-time reward-guided alignment of language models by importance sampling on pre-logit space: Experiments

-\paragraph{Convergence} To compare sample efficiencies of AISP and BoN, \rfig{Fig} plots curves of reward values during iterations on SHP.
+To compare sample efficiencies of AISP and BoN, \rfig{Fig} plots curves of reward values during iterations on SHP using Llama-3-8B and UltraRM.
 In this figure, AISP (Mean at $k$) is $1/n\sum_i r(\x,\y(V^{i,k}))$.
 AISP (Best at $k$) is $\max_{i} r(\x,\y(V^{i,k}))$, and AISP (Best so far) is $\max_{i,1\leq j\leq k} r(\x,\y(V^{i,j}))$, which is $r_{\mathrm{best}}$ in Algorithm~\ref{Alg} at $k$.
 BoN corresponds to $\max_{\y\in \mathcal{Y}_N} r(\x,\y)$ using $N\!=\!nk$ samples.
 These curves are also evaluated on randomly selected 100 pairs, and are averaged over data samples and three trials.
 This figure shows that though AISP underperforms BoN in the early iterations, it improves more rapidly and eventually surpasses BoN as the number of iterations increases.
-Additionally, while the maximum number of iterations $k$ was set to 32 in this experiment, it is likely that the performance gap would become more pronounced with a larger number of iterations.
+In addition, while the maximum number of iterations $k$ was set to 32 in this experiment, it is likely that the performance gap would become more pronounced with a larger number of iterations.
 Reward values of AISP (Mean at $k$) and AISP (Best at $k$) also increase according to $k$.
 This indicates that AISP not only optimizes the resulting response but also optimizes the distribution of responses.
-Therefore, AISP obtains aligned distributions of response without any additional techniques.
-Note that additional experiments conducted on HHRLHF are presented in Appendix~\ref{sec:subconv}, which show consistent trends with the main results.
+Thus, AISP obtains aligned distributions of response without any additional techniques.
+Note that results on other models and datasets are presented in Appendix~\ref{sec:subconv}, which show consistent trends with the main results.